alexgfotos/Employee_tracker_CLI/README.md

-Woo this is this repetitive code!
-I mostly got everything work, I ran out of time (and energy) to do a few things like display the manager_ID when updated or have tables displays a little nicer without unnecessary information.
+Woo this is some repetitive code!
+I mostly got everything working, I ran out of time (and energy) to do a few things like display the manager_ID when updated or have tables displays a little nicer without unnecessary information.
 I find MYSQL to be easy to understand but difficult to execute!
 This was a challenge but satisfying when it works.